coast-framework/db/README.md

 ## Quickstart

-This library handles the whole lifecycle of database management in a web application.
+This library handles everything you need for database management in a web application.
 Consider this section more of a crash course than an easy snippet to copy.

 ### Create a database